elves/elvish/PACKAGING.md

 -   At development commits, `Version` contains the version of the next release.
     `VersionSuffix` is set to `-dev.unknown`.

-The `VersionSuffix` variable can be overriden at build time, by passing `-ldflags "-X src.elv.sh/pkg/buildinfo.VersionSuffix=-foobar"` to `go build`, `go install` or `go get`.
+The `VersionSuffix` variable can be overridden at build time, by passing `-ldflags "-X src.elv.sh/pkg/buildinfo.VersionSuffix=-foobar"` to `go build`, `go install` or `go get`.
 This is necessary in several scenarios, which are documented below.